-If you’ve ever shopped for a new air conditioner, furnace, or even a window unit, you’ve probably seen energy rating data listed somewhere on the product.
+If you’ve ever shopped for a new air conditioner or furnace, you’ve probably seen energy rating data listed somewhere on the product.
 Knowing what those numbers mean, and how to compare them, can save you a lot of money over the life of your equipment.

 Making sense of the numbers

 Ratings help you make smart choices